Baking Diary – Log 4 – 30/4/2012

 And here is another picture showing the innards.

 Eating these tarts are like having a Fandango dance on your tongue.
 The buttery flavor of puff pastry combines with the soft, rich custard.
 Uhhmm.
 My limited vocabulary cannot fully explain this.
-So I will tell you a story about how Bear and I finish these tarts.

 Something to note down on the not-to-do-next-time list: